 There are various methods of calculating how much you might need to spend or withdraw from your portfolio, as a common one is the “4% rule.”
 If you follow this rule, you withdraw 4% of your portfolio in the first year of retirement and then you annually withdraw that same dollar amount, adjusted for inflation, for the next 30 years.
 The idea is that if you follow this rule, you minimize your chances of running out of money in retirement.
 While this rule is a good starting point, it has been hotly debated since it was established.
 Some argue that it is too conservative.
 Others argue that today’s low-interest environment and longer life expectancies make it too risky.
 Meanwhile, your financial future hangs in the balance.
 If the rule is too conservative, then you’ve unnecessarily constrained your retirement lifestyle.
 If the rule is too risky, you could run out of money just when you need it most.

 So a good way to get a personalized plan is to use a tool like Personal Capital’s free Retirement Planner.
 The Retirement Planner will allow you to input specific information that’s personal to you (like planned major spending events, when you want to take Social Security, what age you plan to retire, etc) and will run thousands of simulations to give you a percent chance of retirement success based on your current portfolio.
-You can also estimate the impact of potential market movements or recession on your retirement.
 Get access to the Retirement Planner by signing up for Personal Capital’s FREE financial tools.

 By Generation Breakdown

 In addition to the average retirement balances for each state, you may be curious how your retirement balance compares with the average balance for each of the different generations.
 As you look at the table below, it is important to keep in mind that everyone’s financial goals and plans differ and that your focus should be on controlling the controllables and developing a plan that fits your long-term strategy.